jbeales/DeadTrees/readme.md

 You can also tag the book, just like a post.
 The pool of tags is shared between posts & books.

 ## Installation
 Install Dead Trees like a normal Wordpress plugin.
-It'll work out of the box, but it'll work better if you set up a couple of extra things:
+It should work out of the box, but it'll work better if you set up a couple of extra things:

 ### Amazon Affiliate IDs
 Currently Dead Trees can auto-generate affiliate links to Amazon.com, Amazon.ca, and Amazon.co.uk so that your readers can purchase books that you recommend, and you can receive a commission on sales from Amazon.
 Sign up for an affiliate ID at http://affiliate-program.amazon.com, (or .ca, or .co.uk, or all 3).
 Once you've got your affiliate IDs enter them in Settings > Dead Trees in your Wordpress admin.